GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

         url=${SPLUNK_HEC_URL},\
         token=${SPLUNK_HEC_TOKEN}

+Within a few minutes, the Dataflow pipeline workers will be provisioned and start streaming data.
+You can then search and analyze these events in your Splunk Search UI.
-For a more comprehensive guide on deploying log export to Splunk, refer to [Deploying production-ready log exports to Splunk using Dataflow](https://cloud.google.com/architecture/deploying-production-ready-log-exports-to-splunk-using-dataflow)
+For a more comprehensive guide on deploying log export to Splunk, refer to [Deploying production-ready log exports to Splunk using Dataflow](https://cloud.google.com/architecture/deploying-production-ready-log-exports-to-splunk-using-dataflow).

 ## Cleaning up